lawsonkeith/Bee-Bot/README.md

 ## Hardware
 Use the schematic to wire up your robot.
-I've included wheel encoders here but I didn't use them.

 ![](https://github.com/lawsonkeith/Bee-Bot/blob/master/Schematic.png)